tt-isv-org/scc/tutorial/index.md

     * In `/tmp` the file we created is owned by uid/gid.
 The gid is root.
     * On the volume, the file we created is owned by uid/fsGroup.
 In this case, fsGroup is our uid.
     * We avoided running as root, but we had little control over our uid/gid.
+    * If our volume was shared storage, containers with different uids would not be able to share data.

 ## Attempt a deployment with security contexts

-Let's say we are deploying an application where we need to control the user ID and group ID used for data access.
-It is a common practice to use group IDs for data access.
+Let's say we are deploying an application where we need a specific user ID, and we also want to use a shared group ID for data access.
+This one example covers the use cases mentioned earlier.

 The first thing we need to do is use security contexts in our deployment manifest to specify the expected user ID and group IDs for our pod and container.